iWriteGigs

 Question #13

-A lower than those of a normal-weight person of similar height.
+A not much greater than those of a normal-weight person of similar height.

 B twice that of a normal-weight person of similar height.